hr6134/sql-booster/README.md

 1. After getting result table you can use **l** key for choosing sort column.
 2. By pressing **r** you can change sort order.

-**P.S.
+P.S.
 A lot of work in progress:
 - result table appearance,
 - result table scan hotkeys,
 - where clause,
 - hint and info windows,
 - ways for building query with joins and subqueries,
 - update, delete queries,
 - fixing batch of bugs.
-In future I want to add some analyst tools for queries: plots as example.**
+In future I want to add some analyst tools for queries: diagrams as example.